Transport and phase separation of active Brownian particles in fluctuating environments: Theoretical results for a single particle

-Following the discussion in Sec.~\ref{subi}, our asymptotic result concerning the PDF of the particle displacement is identical to the case of a passive Brownian particle under fluctuations~\cite{chechkin2017brownian}, while the diffusion coefficient is substituted with the coarse-grained one being $D'=\frac{{v^{\star}}^2}{2 D^{\star}_R }+D^{\star}_T$.
+Following the discussion in Sec.~\ref{momis}, our asymptotic result for the PDF of the particle displacement is identical to the case of a passive Brownian particle under fluctuations~\cite{chechkin2017brownian}, while the diffusion coefficient is substituted with the coarse-grained one being $D'=\frac{{v^{\star}}^2}{2 D^{\star}_R }+D^{\star}_T$.
 Therefore, our analysis of the PDF is relevant only at times $t>{\tau}^\star_R$.
 Nevertheless, if the characteristic time for the environmental fluctuations is longer than ${\tau}^\star_R$, one can still capture the effect of fluctuations on the behavior of the PDF.
 In Fig.~\ref{pdfs-single}, we compare the form of the PDF for the conventional and the fluctuating ABPs.
 The form of the PDF for the conventional ABP remains Gaussian at all times.
 However, an exponential behavior of the PDF of displacement for the fluctuating ABP is observed at short times, despite the linear behavior of the MSD.
 This is the signature of the diffusing diffusivity model.
 For times longer than $\tau_o$ the emergence of the Gaussian form of the PDF is evident.
-For a comprehensive asymptotic analysis of the PDF of particle displacement, we refer the reader to Ref.~\cite{chechkin2017brownian}.
+For a comprehensive asymptotic analysis of the PDF of particle displacement in the passive case, we refer the reader to Ref.~\cite{chechkin2017brownian}.

-\textit{Non-equilibrium initial conditions}: Unlike the case with equilibrium initial conditions, here the process $\textbf{Y}$ at $t=0$ is not in its stationary state.
-An exemplary illustration of this situation would be to consider that the measurement starts as the particles are inserted in the medium.
-In this case, the PDF of the particle displacement differs from the corresponding PDF for the equilibrium initial condition at short times.
-Nevertheless, as the time evolves the process $\textbf{Y}$ reaches its stationary state and one expects an identical behavior of the PDFs.
-Here, without loss of the generality, we assume the initial condition of $\textbf{Y}_0=0$.
-In this case, the non-equilibrium PDF, ${\Upsilon}^{neq}_n(u,t)$, for the process $u(t)= \int_0^t \varUpsilon(t')dt'$ in the Laplace domain reads as~\cite{dankel1991distribution}
+\textit{Non-equilibrium initial conditions}: We now consider a situation where the process $\textbf{Y}$ at $t=0$ is not in its stationary state.
+For an example, one could imagine that the measurement starts just when the particle is inserted into the medium.
+Then, the PDF of the particle displacement differs at short times from the corresponding PDF for the equilibrium initial condition.
+Nevertheless, as time evolves, the process $\textbf{Y}$ reaches its stationary state and one expects an identical behavior of the PDFs.
+Here, without loss of the generality, we assume the initial condition $\textbf{Y}_0=0$.
+In this case, the non-equilibrium PDF, ${U}^{neq}_n(u,t)$, for the process $u(t)= \int_0^t \varUpsilon(t')dt'$ in the Laplace domain reads~\cite{dankel1991distribution}